SATURDAY - August 5, 2023 5:30 PM

 Since this is a ten mile evening race, it will be dark by the time walkers and extremely slow runners finish.
 This creates a safety hazard.
 Consequently, a time cap of 2 hours and 30 minutes is necessary.
 When the race clocks reach 2 hours 30 minutes Compuscore will begin the process of breaking down the finish line, medical assistance will leave, and the refreshment area will close.

-High quality heavyweight, multi color print T-shirts to the first 1100 registrants.
+High quality heavyweight, multi color print T-shirts to the first 1000 online registrants.
 Shirts not claimed by pre-registrants at race packet pick-up will be distributed to race volunteers.

 There will be male and female divisions for the following categories: